 “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved; for with the heart man believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.
 For the Scripture says, “Whoever believes in Him will not be disappointed.”
 Romans 10:9-11

 Here is sample prayer that contains the words describing a heart attitude of faith and repentance:

 Dear Father God, Thank you for loving me even when I am unlovable.
-In response to your great love, I repent of my sins and ask you, in the name of Jesus Christ, to cleanse me from them and free me from the death penalty they demand.
-Thank you for sending Your Son Jesus Christ to die for my sins.
-I confess that Jesus is Lord of all.
+In response to your great love, I regret my past actions and ask you, in the name of Jesus Christ, to cleanse me from them, and free me from the spiritual separation they caused.
+Thank You for sending Your Son Jesus Christ to die for my sins.
+I believe and declare that Jesus is Lord of all creation.
 Today, I choose Him as my Lord and the Savior of my soul.
-I believe with all of my heart that You raised Jesus from the dead in a display of triumph that proved Jesus had conquered death on my behalf.
+I believe with all of my heart that You raised Jesus from the dead and that He is alive today – as proof that He conquered death for everyone who believes.
 I desire to serve You with all of my heart.
 In Jesus’ name, Amen.